Update 10/16/17: This post has been updated to include new podcasts and updated information for the original options.

 Linear Digressions is about issues in the world of big data, machine learning, and AI.

 Business intelligence is all about asking the right questions to turn data into answers.
 Katherine Gorman and Ryan Adams’ podcast asks the right questions about machine learning to help you understand how business intelligence works.
+Recent episodes tackle topics such as the public perception of artificial intelligence, and the conflict between frequentists and Bayesians.

 Digital Analytics Power Hour wins for best title and best concept.
-It wins best title for what I hope are obvious reasons, and concept for its unorthodox take: since the best conversations are usually 1) informal and 2) over drinks, hosts Michael Helbling and Tim Wilson decided to transfer this relaxed atmosphere to a podcast about the button-down world of data analytics.
+It wins best title for what I hope are obvious reasons, and concept for its unorthodox take: since the best conversations are usually 1) informal and 2) over drinks, hosts Michael Helbling and Tim Wilson decided to transfer this relaxed atmosphere to a podcast about the buttoned-down world of data analytics.
 Episodes cover everything from how to sell a decision-maker on digital analytics to how to handle things as a one-person analytics team.

 If you listen to (or run) a business intelligence or data science podcast I missed, please let me know in the comments below!